Karroch-a/spotify-clone/README.md

 # Spotify Clone

-A modern, responsive Spotify clone built with Next.js, TypeScript, and Tailwind CSS.
+A modern Spotify clone built with Next.js, TypeScript, and Tailwind CSS.
 This project demonstrates how to build a music streaming application with a clean, professional UI and state management.

 ## Screenshots